craftgaz help Path of Exile 2 · patch 0.5+

 FinishA producing operation: it runs the op and then sorts the resulting item into the declared outcomes automatically (first matching outcome wins).
 It wires a producing step straight to the outcomes it yields, with no separate classify node.

 Roll first modA special solver node, drawn with distinct styling (not in a separate panel).
-It compares chaos-orb spam against the desecrate variants and picks the cheapest expected way to land a mod matching any of your targets — see the palette and the report’s Method comparison.
+It compares chaos-orb spam, exalt + annul cycles, augment + annul cycles (Magic start) and the desecrate variants, and picks the cheapest expected way to land a mod matching any of your targets — see the palette and the report’s Method comparison.

 Operations palette ↑ top